Seif-Mamdouh/oidc_service/README.md

   - Performs the actual token validation, including:
     - Checking token format
     - Decoding the token header
-    - Finding the appropriate key in the JWKS
+    - Finding the appropriate key in the `JWKS`
     - Decoding and validating the token
     - Checking organization and repository claims against environment variables
 - `fetch_jwks` function:
-  - Fetches the JWKS from GitHub's OIDC provider URL.
+  - Fetches the `JWKS` from GitHub's OIDC provider URL.
 - `hello` function:
-  - A simple handler for the root path ("/"), returning "Hello, OIDC!".
+  - A simple handler for the root path `/`, returning `Hello, OIDC!`.
 - `main` function:
   - Initializes logging and error handling
-  - Fetches the initial JWKS
+  - Fetches the initial `JWKS`
-  - Sets up the HTTP server with routes for "/" and "/token"
+  - Sets up the HTTP server with routes for `/` and `/token`
-  - Starts the server on port 3000
+  - Starts the server on `port 3000`

  ## Use case Scanrio
  - GitHub Actions workflow would generate an OIDC token.